pavankat/big-o-in-plain-english/README.md

 ##### Calculating the Big O of algorithm above

+**without math**

+Often you don't need math to figure out what the Big-O of an algorithm is.
+You can simply use your intuition.

+you look at how many units of work the algorithm has to do as the input grows and match that up to the correct Big O.

+**with math**

 Iteration |   x
 ----------|--------
     0     |  x (this is the same thing as x/1)